18520339/uts-funda-da/README.md

 👉 Check the [fda_a2.ipynb](./data_exploration/fda_a2.ipynb) notebook and the [fda_a2.pdf](./data_exploration/fda_a2.pdf) report for more details.

-## [Assignment 2](./stellar_classification/): Data Preprocessing and Stellar Classification
+## [Assignment 3](./stellar_classification/): Data Preprocessing and Stellar Classification

 > A practical data analytics project that follows on from the data exploration in [Assignment 1](#assignment-1-data-exploration-and-visualisation).
-Here, you will make a correct prediction on the dataset after employing a sophisticated process of exploring the problem very thoroughly, preprocessing the data, looking at different methods, choosing their best parameters settings, and identifying the best classifier in a principled and explainable way.
+Here, you will make a correct prediction on the dataset after employing a sophisticated process of exploring the problem very thoroughly, preprocessing the data, looking at different methods, choosing their best parameter settings, and identifying the best classifier in a principled and explainable way.

 ![](./stellar_classification/fda_a3.png)

-1️⃣ Data preprocessing and transformations:
+1️⃣ Data Preprocessing and Transformations:

-- Remove unecessary columns like `Unnamed` or `Source` columns and **Binarize** the target column.
+- Remove unnecessary columns like `Unnamed` or `Source` columns and **Binarize** the target column.
 - Remove missing values or fill them with [`KNNImputer`](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html).
 - Handle **outliers** with *winsorizing*.
 - Apply **PCA** retaining to group some highly correlated columns.
-- Apply Scaling methods like [`StandardScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).
+- Apply scaling methods like [`StandardScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).

 2️⃣ Cross-validation on Base Classifiers for Initial Testing:
 - Select the Evaluation Metrics: *accuracy*, *precision*, *recall*, *f1-score*, *confusion matrix*, and *ROC-AUC*.